jamie-pate/MagicaVoxel-Importer/README.md

 # Godot-MagicaVoxel-Importer
-An Plugin for the GodotEngine to import MagicaVoxel's .vox format as meshes For Godot verision 3.0
+A Plugin for the GodotEngine to import MagicaVoxel's .vox format as meshes For Godot verision 3.4

 ## How-To
 Download the Plugin and put it into your projects folder

 To Start importing select a .vox file and press '(Re)Import'

-The .mesh file was now created.
-If the mesh is plain white, the Color vertices are not enabled yet.
-To enable them, add or edit the SpatialMaterial in 'Surface1' on the Mesh and enable 'Vertex Color/Use As Albedo' and 'Vertex Color/Is Srgb'.
-The colors should now show corretly.
-Have fun!
+Adjust the settings as needed.

+* `root_scale`: Scale the entire mesh so the voxels are this distance from each other. default is 1.0 (1m in godot)
+* `origin`: Whether to auto-center the vox or use the MagicaVoxel scene tree transformations
+* `smoothing`: Gausian smoothing of normals in voxels. e.g. 5 will blend the normals of the 5 nearest voxels weighted by distance

+## Animated Voxel Mesh

+Use the BoneRig.gd script to apply an Area's CollisionShape with bone names to each voxel and re-import with bones/weights

+See the readme at https://github.com/jamie-pate/govox for examples and details.